Amankj31/Calender/README.md

 # Calender
-This is a complete lifetime calendar.
+This is a complete lifetime Calendar.